hfb0/weather-mini-challenge/README.md

 # Weather Mini Challenge
-> Shows the best days to go to the beach based on the humidity
+> Shows days not to go to the beach, based on humidity

 ![](header.png)